snehanair-486/healthflow/README.md

 ## 🧠 System Architecture

-HealthFlow uses a multi-agent architecture where a primary orchestrator routes user requests to specialized sub-agents:
+HealthFlow uses a multi-agent architecture where a primary Orchestrator Agent receives every user message, determines intent, and routes it to the right specialised sub-agent.
+Each sub-agent owns a specific health domain, has its own system prompt, and reads/writes directly to the user's Supabase database — making every response personalised and data-driven.

-- **Orchestrator Agent** — understands user intent and delegates to the right agent
-- **Health Agent** — handles hydration, nutrition context, sleep history, and wellness questions with full user context
-- **Task Agent** — creates, manages, and tracks health-related tasks
 ```
 User Message
      │
      ▼
+┌─────────────────────────────────┐
-Orchestrator Agent
+│        Orchestrator Agent       │
+│   (intent detection + routing)  │
+│         Groq LLaMA 3.3          │
+└───────────┬─────────────────────┘
             │
-     ├──▶ Health Agent  (hydration, nutrition, sleep, wellness)
-     └──▶ Task Agent    (create, complete, delete tasks)
+     ┌──────┴──────┐
+     ▼             ▼
+┌─────────────┐  ┌─────────────┐
+│ Health      │  │ Task        │
+│ Agent       │  │ Agent       │
+│             │  │             │
+│ hydration   │  │ create task │
+│ nutrition   │  │ delete task │
+│ wellness    │  │ list tasks  │
+└──────┬──────┘  └──────┬──────┘
+       │                │
+       └──────┬─────────┘
+              ▼
+     ┌─────────────────┐
+     │   Supabase DB   │
+     │  (PostgreSQL)   │
+     │  per-user data  │
+     └─────────────────┘
+              │
+              ▼
+   Response to User +
+   Dashboard Updated in Real Time
 ```

+**How intent routing works:** The Orchestrator reads the user's message and classifies it — "log 500ml of water" goes to the Health Agent which calls the hydration API; "create a task to take my medication" goes to the Task Agent which inserts into the tasks table.
+The user never has to think about which agent handles what.

+**Why multi-agent over a single chatbot:** Each agent has a focused system prompt and domain context.
+The Health Agent reads your full nutrition logs, sleep history, mood scores, and hydration data before responding — giving answers that are actually personalised.
+A single generalist bot would dilute this context.

 ---

 ## ✨ Features

-- 🤖 **Multi-Agent AI Chat** — specialized agents powered by Groq LLaMA 3.3; can log water, create tasks, and answer personalised health questions
+- 🤖 **Multi-Agent AI Chat** — log water, create tasks, ask health questions — all from one chat interface.
+The Orchestrator routes each message to the right agent automatically.
-- 💧 **Hydration Tracker** — log water intake manually or via AI chat, track daily goals with animated progress
+- 🧠 **Context-Aware AI** — the Health Agent reads your nutrition logs, sleep history, mood, and hydration together before every response, so answers are actually personalised to your day.
+- 🔔 **Proactive Nudges** — smart dashboard alerts when hydration is low, check-in is missed, or calories are too low.
+Dismissible per day, each links directly to the relevant page.
+- 🧭 **Onboarding Flow** — 3-step profile setup (body metrics → activity level → goal) for new users.
+Powers BMI, personalised water goals, and AI recommendations from day one.
+- 📋 **Daily Check-in** — log sleep, mood (1–10), energy, and symptoms in under 30 seconds.
+The Health Agent reads this history when answering wellness questions.
-- 🍽️ **Nutrition Tracker** — log meals in plain text and get instant AI-powered calorie, protein, carbs, fat, and health score analysis
+- 🍽️ **Nutrition Tracker** — describe a meal in plain text and get instant AI analysis: calories, protein, carbs, fat, and a health score out of 100.
-- 📋 **Daily Check-in** — log sleep hours, mood (1–10), energy level, and symptoms every day; AI references this history for personalised advice
+- 💧 **Hydration Tracker** — quick-log buttons, custom input, and an animated bottle visualiser.
+Also loggable directly from AI chat.
-- ✅ **Task Manager** — create and manage health tasks with priority levels and categories
+- ✅ **Task Manager** — health tasks with priority levels and categories, creatable manually or via AI chat.
-- 📊 **Dashboard** — real-time health overview with animated progress rings, daily stats, and proactive nudges
+- 📊 **Dashboard** — animated SVG progress rings, stat cards, and upcoming tasks — updated in real time.
-- 🔔 **Proactive Nudges** — context-aware smart alerts (low hydration, missed check-in, calories too low) that appear when relevant and can be dismissed per day
-- 🧭 **Onboarding Flow** — 3-step profile setup for new users covering body metrics, activity level, and health goals
-- 👤 **User Authentication** — register and login with email and password; all data is private per user
+- 👤 **User Authentication** — email/password login.
+All data is private and scoped per user.
-- 🌙 **Light/Dark Mode** — theme toggle that persists across sessions and logout
+- 🌙 **Light/Dark Mode** — persists across sessions and logout.
-- 📱 **Mobile-friendly** — accessible from any device via browser
+- 📱 **Mobile-Friendly** — accessible from any mobile browser, no install needed.
-- 🧠 **Context-aware AI** — Health Agent reads nutrition logs, sleep history, mood, and hydration together to answer questions like "what should I eat for dinner today?" or "I have a headache, what should I do?"

 ---

 ## 🛠 Tech Stack